Case Map

 Case Map gives those saved materials a visual structure without pretending the map decides what matters.

-Lighthouse helps with next-step guidance.
-Case Map helps you see the structure and story threads of the case record you are already building.
+Case Map helps you see the structure of the case record you are already building without turning that structure into legal strategy.

 What Case Map shows